zixpo/recycler-fast-scroll/README.md

 Widget for `RecyclerView` fast scrolling, like Android's built-in fast scroll option for `ListView`.
 Supports any vertically scrolling `LayoutManager`, as well as proper integration for `AppBarLayout`.

 This is just an updated version of the [original project made by Daniel Ciao](https://github.com/plusCubed/recycler-fast-scrol).
-This uses new rounded style of material design.
+It uses new rounded style of material design.

 ### Dependency
 Add this to your module's `build.gradle` file: